datoviz/datoviz/docs/tutorials/install.md

 # Installation

 !!! warning
-    Datoviz is a very young project, and as such, we don't provide compiled packages yet.
+    Datoviz is at an early stage of development and doesn't yet provide precompiled packages.
 Manual compilation is required.
-Help would be hugely appreciated for packaging.

 Datoviz should work on most systems.
 It has been developed on Linux (Ubuntu 20.04), tested on macOS (Intel).
 Windows support is preliminary, help appreciated on this platform.

+This section describes how to compile Datoviz on different operating systems.

 ## Python bindings